mhadaily/glimmer-hn-pwa/README.md

-# glimmer-hn-pwa
+# Glimmer Hacker News Progressive Web App

-This is an implementaion of a progressive web app with Glimmer (Emver template engine).
+This is an implementation of a progressive web app with Glimmer (Ember template engine).
 Here is the result with Lighthouse 2.1.0

 ## Prerequisites